Overwatered Hydrangea: How To Identify, Treat and Prevent It

 8. Slow Growth

-If you notice that the growth of your hydrangea has slowed down, it is a sign that the plant is overwatered.
+If you notice that your hydrangea’s growth has slowed down, it is a sign that the plant is overwatered.

 When the plant’s roots are waterlogged, they cannot take up water and nutrients from the soil.